8421BCD/ReasonRank/README.md

 #### **Application**

-1. Training passage reranker: Given the reranked passage list, one can use our data to training a listwise reranker
+1. Training passage reranker: Given the reranked passage list, one can use our data to train a listwise reranker
 2. Training passage retriever: Using the **`relevant_docids`** and the remaining irrelevant ids, one can train a passage retriever.

 ## ⚡ 3.
 Quick Start